renderedtext/ruby-101/README.md

   :violin => 'string'
 }
 ```
-* There is an alternative, shorthand syntax that does the same thing:
+* There is a shorthand, a syntactic sugar that does the same thing:
 ```ruby
 instruments = {
   guitar: 'string',